 You also must have a high school diploma or GED equivalency to apply for most programs.
 As an online student, you must have your own computer and reliable internet connection for your courses.

 In some programs, there are minimum GPA requirements to apply.
-You may need to have a particular GPA from your RN program or a particular course, such as microbiology.
+You may need a particular GPA from your RN program or a particular course, such as microbiology.
 These requirements vary from program to program, so be sure you’ve met the minimum GPA requirements before you apply.

 CCNE-accredited nursing schools set their own rules for admission.
 Be sure to verify these as you compare CCNE-accredited schools.